 Saturday June 29, 2002 Day 32

-I departed the cove at 1430 and motored, while keeping the tent on, around the gulf.
-There were many attractive anchoring possibilities but last night’s cove of Asproniso is even better with its clear waters.
+I departed the cove at 1430 and motored around the gulf, while keeping the tent on.
+There were many attractive anchoring possibilities but last night’s cove of Asproniso with its clear waters is even better.
 After circumnavigating the gulf I exited it and headed back towards Asproniso.

 There were two other sailboats and a taverna ashore.
 I launched the dinghy, had a hot shower, and enjoyed an ouzo while admiring the view.
 I then I went ashore.
 The restaurant closes for the evening, it only serves lunch.
 I took a walk and then went back to the boat.
 While I was in the dinghy heading for Thetis I was heard a call “Vasili, Vasili” from a newly arrived Jeanneau Sun Fizz.
 The owner, who works for the City Hall of Mytilini, had mistaken me for another Vasilis also with a sailboat.
 He told me that the harbor of Mytilini has now been upgraded and the raw sewage flow has been eliminated.

 Back onboard I made my supper: spaghetti with pork roast followed by a very tasty melon.